-The change in net assets without donor restrictions excluding plant and plant related debt was \$543,154 and \$2,367,938 for the years ended May 31, 2022 and 2021, respectively.
+The change in net assets without donor restrictions excluding plant and plant related debt was \$862,117 and \$543,154 for the years ended May 31, 2023 and 2022, respectively.

-14. EXPENSES BY BOTH NATURE AND FUNCTION:
+13. EXPENSES BY BOTH NATURE AND FUNCTION:

 The financial statements report certain categories of expenses that are attributable to more than one program or supporting function.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
 The expenses that are allocated include depreciation, interest, facilities, repairs and maintenance, and insurance which are allocated on a square-footage basis.
 Salaries and benefits are allocated directly to the function where time and effort are expended.
 Student aid expense consists of emergency payments made to students under the CARES Act and is part of the scholarships function.
-Student reengagement expense consists of institutional HEERF funds applied to student receivable balances.
+Student reengagement expenses consists of institutional HEERF funds applied to student receivable balances.
 The University has reported both student aid and student reengagement expenditures as part of the student services function.